FreshVine/Documentation-Site/src/content/guide/getting-started/billing.md

 To see our current pricing please visit the [Pricing Page on Fresh Vine](https://freshvine.co/pricing/).
 This will be the most up to date and current pricing we offer.

+All of our rates are based on the number of involved people in your community per month.

+### Who counts as 'involved'

+One of the challenges at selling software to nonprofits like yours is the diversity in their efforts.
+Yet every one of these communities has an internal way to understand who is involved.
+We simply have decided to trust you and how you understand your community.

+The goal is to be understanding and flexible.

+### What if we don't meet monthly

+### Everything included at every rate

+Thats right, no matter the size of your community you get access to all of Fresh Vine.

 ## How can we pay?

 We accept the following credit, debit, and bank cards for payment; Visa, MasterCard, American Express, JCB, Discover, and Diners Club.